 Reed grew up in the Mississippi Delta and began her career at Newsweek magazine’s Washington Bureau.
 For 20 years she was a contributing editor at Vogue, where her profile subjects including everyone from Oscar de la Renta, Robert Deniro and Sister Helen Prejean to George and Laura Bush and Bill and Hillary Clinton.

-She is the author of: But Mama Always Put Vodka in the Sangria: Adventures in Eating, Drinking and Making Merry; The House on First Street, My New Orleans Story; Ham Biscuits, Hostess Gowns and Other Southern Specialties: An Entertaining Life with Recipes; and Queen of the Turtle Derby and Other Southern Phenomena.
-Her most recent book, One Man’s Folly, The Exceptional Houses of Furlow Gatewood, was published by Rizzoli in April 2014.
+She is the author of six books, including: But Mama Always Put Vodka in the Sangria, Adventures in Eating, Drinking and Making Merry; One Man’s Folly, The Exceptional Houses of Furlow Gatewood, The House on First Street, My New Orleans Story; Ham Biscuits, Hostess Gowns, and Other Southern Specialties; and Queen of the Turtle Derby and Other Southern Phenomena.
+Her next book, Julia Reed’s South, Spirited Entertaining and High Style Fun All Year Long, will be published by Rizzoli in May 2016.

 She lives in New Orleans, where she served as board chair of the Ogden Museum of Southern Art for seven years.
 Currently, she is a member of the National Advisory Board of the Eudora Welty Foundation.

 But Mama Always Put Vodka in Her Sangria!Adventures in Eating, Drinking, and Making Merry